Transportation System Plan

 Need Complete Sidewalks & Bus Service

-by sara.e.hitch, almost 3 years ago
+by sara.e.hitch, over 3 years ago

 Many areas around the city do not have complete sidewalks, which makes it difficult for those of us who have to walk to/from the bus stop, store, home, work, etc. It is a safety hazard being forced to walk in the street where some people would rather hit pedestrians than to obey traffic laws when sidewalks are unavailable.
 The city, county, and state codes need to be updated to be pedestrian friendly and to make clear that it is no longer acceptable not to have sidewalks just because it wasn't required at the time the building/house was built and circumstances...
 Continue reading